 However a 7th place finish in 1988-1989 saw a mass exodus of players at the end of the season and two seasons later Clapton were in Division 3 (now Div 2) upon reorganisation of the league.

-In recent years, restructuring of the Ryman league has led to Clapton being placed in the Essex Senior League.
+in 2006, restructuring of the Ryman league led to Clapton being placed in the Essex Senior League.

 Today with Chief Executive Vince McBean at the helm, the club is continuing to develop the foundations for the future based on a long term structure.
 Whilst no longer one of the major players on the non league scene the club’s youth development is legendary with hundreds of its players passing through its doors and going on to Senior clubs.